DN-debug/peux-os-sitebuild/src/pages/blog/ratpoison-usage.md

 For example, to list the available keybindings, use 'Super_L', wait for the pointer to change to a box, then press '?'.
 You will get to see the list of available keybindings.

 The keybinds that you'd specify using 'definekey' in your ~/.ratpoisonrc file, would not appear in the keybinding listings.
-To understand this, you'd need to understand the term 'KEY MAP'.
+To understand this, you'd need to understand the term 'keymap'.

 When you press the modifier ( also known as escape-key ), you are accessing the 'root' keymap where all the commands are reserved by default.
 The 'Super_L ?' help list shows you the 'root' keymap entries.